New Student Orientation

 What kinds of activities will there be?

 Since we believe in educating students in mind, body, and spirit, the week will include academic, physical, and spiritual components.
-We anticipate assigning an overarching academic project that will include time spent in the classroom, in small groups, and in independent work.
 Students will take part in outdoor challenges, which will build not only physical fitness, but also teamwork, confidence, and problem-solving skills.
 Orientation will start and end with Meeting for Worship, an essential part of our culture as a Friends school.

 What will the academic component be like?

 Highlights of the program include a focus on mind, body, and spirit, and the first meeting for worship of the 2022-2023 school year.
 Students will gather in small groups that reflect the diversity of George School and that are facilitated by our student leaders.
 While details may shift as the dates get closer, classes led by George School faculty will likely cover:

 - Intro to the Library and Research

 - How to Navigate Online Learning